opensourcecheemsburgers/RustyTube/README.md

 It's totally safe and not a virus; I'm 10 billion percent sure - trust me bro.

+## Common Issues

+### Video player has a green screen on Webkit-based browsers.

+Change the video format.
+Use the cog located in the bottom right of the video player.

+### No audio?

+Change the video format.
+Use the cog located in the bottom right of the video player.

+### Video won't load, changing formats doesn't fix it.

+If you are trying to watch a music video, RustyTube currently does not work with VEVO videos.

 ## What's the recipe?

 - [Leptos][leptos-url] - A modern Rust web framework.
 - [Tailwind][tailwind-url] - A CSS framework.
 - [DaisyUI][daisyui-url] - A Tailwind component library.
-- [Tauri][tauri-url] - A desktop application framework.
+- [Tauri][tauri-url] - A Rust desktop application framework.

 ## Donations

-RustyTube is a free and open-source project with over *500 hours* in development time.
+RustyTube is a free and open-source project with well over *500 hours* in development and testing time.

 Support the project and its further development via donations.